I’m a bit of a coward. With many of my recipes, I take one glance and think, “Nope. Too hard. I don’t have time for that.”

 You’ve had all Friday night to party and Saturday morning to sleep in.
-Now it’s time to check on your leaven and get to work on that artisan-style sourdough.
+Now it’s time to check on your leaven and get to work on that no knead artisan-style sourdough bread.

 To see if your leaven is ready, take a small spoonful and plop it in a glass of water.
 If the leaven floats, you can use the rest for baking.
 If it sinks, give your leaven another hour or two and try again.

 Once your leaven is ready, dissolve 1 tablespoon of salt in 1/4 cup (50 grams) of water.
 Stir occasionally to ensure all the salt dissolves.
 Set the salt water aside for later.

 Next, pour the rest of your leaven in a large mixing bowl and combine it with 2 cups (475 grams) of water.
 Stir until the leaven breaks up and dissolves.
 It’s okay if you have a few clumps remaining, but you’ll want to mix it as thoroughly as you can.